Pennsylvania Negligence Laws

 Normally, negligence is used to determine whether or not one person or company has to pay for someone else's harm.
 Going back to the previous example of the icy walkway, the store owner's negligence is one factor in determining whether the store owner has to pay for the injuries of the person who fell.
 Just because someone is negligent does not mean that they are liable.
 If the injured person is just as responsible for their harm as the shop owner, or maybe even more responsible, the shop owner may not have to pay damages.
 For example, if the person who fell was a teenager who was intentionally trying to slide as far as he could on the ice, the shop owner may not have to pay for the injuries.

 In Pennsylvania, the injured teenager cannot recover damages if he is more responsible for his harm than the shop owner.
-This is called contributory negligence.
+This is called modified comparative negligence.
 If the teenager is not more responsible than the shop owner (as responsible or less responsible) the shop owner will only pay damages in proportion to his responsibility for the harm.

 If you have more questions about negligence law in Pennsylvania, there are many attorneys throughout the state with personal injury experience who may be able to help.
 In addition to informing you about Pennsylvania's negligence laws, they may also be able to help you recover damages if you have been harmed by someone else's negligence.